ian-ani/MediaBulk/README.md

 ## About the project

 Tested on Windows 10.
-Converts various videos of your choice with **ffmpeg**.
-You can change this line if you wish another type of conversion or configuration for your videos:
+Converts various videos of your choice with **ffmpeg**, or extracts audio from video files.

-``ffmpeg -i "$file" -c:v libx264 -c:a copy "$output"``

-Leave "$file" and "$output" as is.

 For more information see **ffmpeg** docs: [link](https://ffmpeg.org/ffmpeg.html)